-More space to live and work and a soundproof room to watch ice hockey for their family including two boisterous boys.
+These Wooloowin homeowners came to PlaceMate Architects as they dreamed of a larger family home.
+They needed more space to live and work, and a soundproof room to watch ice hockey for their family including two boisterous boys.

-Raise the house, demolishing the bathroom lean-to, and build in ground-level living areas under the existing footprint, including a large alfresco area.
-Bring the outside in with large doors and a servery.
-Open part of the noisy front verandah as the front entry and stairs.
-Block street noise with a garage that encloses a rear courtyard.
+PlaceMate Architects designed a plan to raise the house, demolishing the bathroom lean-to, and build in ground-level living areas under the existing footprint, including a large alfresco area.
+The plan was to bring the outside in with large doors and a servery.
+We opened part of the noisy front verandah as the front entry and stairs.
+We designed a garage that enclosed a rear courtyard to block street noise.
 Locate utility areas and garden storage on the southern side yard.
-Carpet, sound-insulate and wire a media room for full sound.
+PlaceMate Architects designed a carpeted, sound-insulate and wire a media room for full sound.
 Incorporate a laundry chute and walk-in shower into the upstairs kids’ bathroom.
 Grant the parents some peace with an ensuite and walk-in robe.

 Jan, you did a fantastic job translating our unformed ideas into a classy home, fulfilling all our requirements.
 We are most impressed that you were able to design such a unique and spacious home on a small block and yet one that blends in with the ambience of the suburb without being ostentatious.
 Your choice of building materials was inspired and the design incorporating the high ceiling in the living/dining/kitchen area impresses everyone who sees it.
 We also appreciated your no-nonsense, straightforward, approach to the whole project.
 Congratulations on a great jobLola & Ian Binch Owners